Finishing the web application with Sequent

 So to summarize, when creating a web application:

-in order to display validation errors in the Commands - Using Sinatra it is trivial to display those errors the ‘Railsy’ way.
+3. With Sinatra, it is trivial to display those errors the ‘Railsy’ way.

 post '/authors' do